 Make an assortment of flavors of instant oatmeal in minutes for a delicious breakfast option that’s ready and waiting when you need it.
 It’s affordable, lower sugar, and so yummy!

-The little packets of instant oats from the supermarket are so darn convenient, but I always want to adjust the flavor so they’re a little less sweet—and customize them with additional ingredients to suit my family.
+The little packets of instant oats from the supermarket are so darn convenient as an easy breakfast recipe, but I always want to adjust the flavor so they’re a little less sweet.
+This method is a favorite healthy oatmeal recipe with flavor and nutrition that works fo my family.

 Instant oats cook super fast (hence the “instant”) and are so versatile.
 But now we can have the convenience of the packets in a lower-sugar, less-expensive homemade option.